appbaseio/Docs/content/docs/data/Zapier.md

 In this doc, we will walkthrough the process of importing using this Zapier integration using Google Sheets as an example input source.

+Zapier allows connecting apps you use everyday to automate your work and be more productive.
+You can read more about Zapier over [here](https://zapier.com).

+> Right now, the appbase.io app is not publicly available on Zapier.
+You can use it via this invite link: https://zapier.com/developer/public-invite/33102/02001b9598c3849a50cf1c94ff0cf572/

 ## Creating A Zap

-You can go to the [zapier editor](https://zapier.com/app/editor/) and create a zap.
-In the below image, we create a zap called `google sheet - appbase.io`.
+You can go to the [Zapier editor](https://zapier.com/app/editor/) and create a zap.
+In the below image, we create a zap for `Google Sheets <> appbase.io`.

 ![](https://i.imgur.com/GSavUdf.png)

 ## Adding Your Data In Google Sheets

-Add data in your Google Sheet.
+Add data in your Google Sheets.
 You can directly copy the data from [here](https://docs.google.com/spreadsheets/d/1nc3n-saZ8pVd7gE64iR6BrJoHzpVOrRPi8B3598UCLQ/edit?usp=sharing).

 ![](https://i.imgur.com/eHoBAWB.png)

 ## Configuring Google Sheets

-Login with your Google Account and once you select sample data, it should appear like this.
+Login with your Google account and once you configure the Google Sheets integration, you should see something similar:

 ![](https://i.imgur.com/tARRU02.png)

 ## Configuring appbase.io

-Select `appbase.io` from the apps and click `Create Document` action.
+Next, select `appbase.io` from the apps and go to the `Create Document` action.

 ![](https://i.imgur.com/NXSWV1Y.png)